ahultgren/node-password-generator/README.md

 #### A customizable command-line/terminal password generator

-_It works programatically in node and in the browser too!_
+_It works programmatically in node and in the browser too!_

 Generate human-readable<sup>1</sup> passwords quickly and easily and specify what set of characters you want to generate the password from.
 By default it uses the full Latin-1 charset (execept for some ambiguous characters such as space and iIl etc) to maximize entropy.